robot5000-design/ms2/README.md

 _To Deploy on Github Pages:_

-1. On Github, navigate to Settings in the Github repository.
+1. On GitHub, navigate to Settings in the GitHub repository.
-2. Scroll down to the Github Pages section.
+2. Scroll down to the GitHub Pages section.
 3. Under Source, select the Master branch.
 4. Press Save.
-5. After it saves, scroll back down to the Github Pages section and the URL for where the site is published will now be available.
+5. After it saves, scroll back down to the GitHub Pages section and the URL for where the site is published will now be available.

 _For this website to be run locally it can downloaded as a ZIP file or it can be cloned:_